aleen42/PersonalWiki/Programming/JavaScript/node/npm/npm.md

 #### What is npm?

-**npm** is an online registry for open-source node.js projects, modules, resources, etc.
+**npm** is an online registry for open-source node.js projects, modules, resources, etc. Here is the [official website](http://npmjs.org.).

 **npm** is also the official package manager for node.js, and provides a command line interface (CLI) for interacting with the registry.